|

 been, and still is, the centerpiece of the Thanksgiving holiday.

-Since the first Thanksgiving of 1621, cranberries have been
+Since the very first Thanksgiving in 1621, cranberries have been

 This Thanksgiving,